DOI-ONRR/blog-nrrd/src/pages/homepage-graphic/index.md

 The [findings](https://github.com/ONRR/research/blob/master/nrrd-research/38_HomepageGraphic/Consolidated%20Findings%20for%20GitHub.xlsx?raw=true) revealed that most users responded more positively to the four-card layout with four ways of reading or visualizing the process.
-Users had also communicated that particular option helped them understand the scope of the NRRD site especially because it provided an option to access more information.
+Users had also communicated that particular option helped them understand the scope of the NRRD site, especially because it provided an option to access more information.

 ## Lessons learned